 Have your child's next birthday party at the ASU Museum!
-There are lots of activities and you can chose from either an Archeology theme or Western theme.

 Simply put, a Tinkering Studio is a studio workshop for playful invention and exploration.
 It is a place where visitors of all ages can spend time working and playing with a variety of tools and materials to create whatever their imaginations can design.